Carnegie Mellon University's Heinz College is located in the heart of Pittsburgh, Pennsylvania.

 Arts and Entertainment: A vibrant arts and entertainment scene has helped turn Pittsburgh into “America’s Most Livable City” (Forbes Magazine, 2010).
 Whether interning at one of the city’s renowned museums, such as the Carnegie Museum of Art, Andy Warhol Museum, or the Pittsburgh Children’s Museum, or gaining experience with one of the many production studios that choose Pittsburgh as a filming location, there is no shortage of ways for Arts Management (MAM) or Entertainment Industry Management (MEIM) students to become immersed in Pittsburgh’s arts and culture offerings.

 Healthcare: Early on in the Pittsburgh’s revitalization, the city made a substantial investment in the healthcare industry; the investment has paid off.
 The Pittsburgh region hosts more than 50 hospitals and the city itself boasts 20, including the UPMC Health System, West Penn Allegheny Health System and the Children’s Hospital of Pittsburgh.
 Healthcare Policy and Management (HCPM) and Medical Management (MMM) students enjoy a wealth of internship, employment and research resources.

 Public Policy: Pittsburgh has proven itself to be a progressive leader with respect to public policy.
 From becoming the first major U.S. city government to develop an iPhone application harnessing crowd-sourced community input, to the more than 40 LEED-certified Green buildings that stand within the city’s perimeter, Pittsburgh and Heinz College are poised to produce the next generation of policy makers.

-Not only do we love our city, Hollywood loves it too...
+Hollywood loves it too...